CliMA/ClimaArtifacts/forty_yrs_era5_land_forcing_data/README.md

 - For all variables beside time, longitude, and latitude, every attribute is removed except `standard_name`, `long_name`, `units`, `_FillValue`, and `missing_value`.
 - Reverse latitude dimension so that the latitudes are in increasing order.
 - All variables are stored as Float32 except for the time dimension which is stored as Int32 (these are converted to dates when loading them in Julia).
+- Renaming the fields "avg_tsrwe", "avg_sdirswrf", "avg_sdlwrf", "avg_sdswrf", and
+  "avg_tprate" to "msr", "msdrswrf", "msdwlwrf", "msdwswrf", and "mtpr" respectively.

 To be compatiable with the ClimaLand simulation, the postprocessing of reversing the latitude dimension is necessary.
 Furthermore, datasets downloaded separately, such as with